 Cameron Kelly, Legal Counsel, Alcazar Energy

-The key note session on Friday 10 March will focus on different aspects of the Energy Union.
-This session will be a panel discussion between the following speakers:
+The key note session on Friday 10 March focused on different aspects of the Energy Union.
+This session had a panel discussion between the following speakers:

 Henrik Björnebye, Professor, University of Oslo

-Rafael Leal-Arcas, Professor, Queen Mary University of London
+Rafael Leal-Arcas, Professor of European and International Economic Law, Queen Mary University of London